-We design the Grover diffusion operator $\hat{D}_2$ based on the first quantum search operator.
-Figure~\ref{fig:two-step quantum search} (c) is a concrete circuit of $\hat{D}_2$, which acts only on the basis states corresponding to the feasible solutions prepared in first step quantum search.
-The success probability for finding a minimum cost tour state $\ket{T_{\rm min}}$ are given by
+We design the Grover diffusion operator $ \hat{D}_2 $ based on the first quantum search operator.
+Fig.~\ref{fig:TSQS} (c) provides a detailed circuit for $ \hat{D}_2 $, which acts only on the basis states corresponding to all the feasible solutions prepared during the first quantum search step.
+The success probability for finding the minimum-cost tour state $ \ket{T_{\min}} $ is given by

-where $\ket{\psi(Q_2,Q_1)}$ is given by Eq.~(\ref{eq:two_step_state}).
+where $ \ket{\psi(t_2,t_1)} $ is given by Eq.~(\ref{eq:two_step_state}).